Takashiidobe/notes/src/books/game-programming-patterns/object-pool.md

 Imagine you have a 16-byte chunk of memory:

-But there\'s one two-byte chunk in the middle, so all you have is an 8-byte chunk and a 6-byte chunk.
+But there's one two-byte chunk in the middle, so all you have is an 8-byte chunk and a 6-byte chunk.

-You get a request for a 12-byte chunk, which you could allocate size wise, but you can\'t allocate because you don\'t have a free 12-byte chunk.
+You get a request for a 12-byte chunk, which you could allocate size wise, but you can't allocate because you don't have a free 12-byte chunk.

 ## Keep in Mind